-class IPython.utils.syspathcontext.prepended_to_syspath(dir) Bases: object init(dir) Initialize self.
-See help(type(self)) for accurate signature.
+class IPython.utils.syspathcontext.prepended_to_syspath(dir) Bases: object init(dir)

 A context for prepending a directory to sys.path for a second.

 Important: This documentation covers IPython versions 6.0 and higher.
 Beginning with version 6.0, IPython stopped supporting compatibility with Python versions lower than 3.3 including all versions of Python 2.7.